ferrance/dizave42/readme.md

 This is my primary layer--standard colemak.
 I've departed from Miryoku in the thumb cluster and of course in the sixth columns.
 I'm still experimenting with those two areas.
-For example I'm still trying to figure out backspace, hence having it in two places.
-I really liked it in the middle of the right thumb cluster but other things were more important there.

 The function layer lets you toggle between colemak and qwerty.
-I resisted this for a long time but then I needed to use WASD controls for a game and, well, I couldn't.
+I resisted this for a long time but then I needed to use WASD controls for a game and, well, I couldn't do that with colemak.
 So now it is an option.

 The layout uses home row mods in the GACS configuration (for windows) or CAGS (for mac).
 The mod keys change depending on whether the keyboard is in windows or mac mode so that the most important key is under my middle finger regardless of which OS I'm on (I switch constantly).
+In other words command-S and ctrl-S to save are the same keystroke for me.

 For a thorough overview of home row mods, check out [precondition's page](https://precondition.github.io/home-row-mods).

-I do have some problems with the home row keys, at least on the pinky and ring fingers.
+I did have some problems with the home row keys, at least on the pinky and ring fingers.
 I've used [achordion](https://github.com/getreuer/qmk-keymap) to eliminate the issues I was having with home row mod rolls.
 For my purposes, it is basically a way to get bilateral combos but with userspace code.
 This made home row mods